paxosglobal/simple-multisig/README.md

 ## Setting Owners

-Paxos Simple Multisig is based on [the original](https://github.com/christianlundkvist/simple-multisig) but adds setOwners functionality to be able to add and remove owners directly.
+Paxos Simple Multisig adds setOwners functionality to be able to add and remove owners directly using a quorum of signers.

 ## Installation and testing